-Students may choose among the following options available through the Bryn Mawr/ Haverford Education Program: (1) take courses that are open to all; (2) pursue a minor in educational studies; (3) pursue a minor in education leading to certification to teach at the secondary (grades 7-12) level as part of the four-year undergraduate program; (4) complete a secondary teacher education program after they graduate; (5) apply to sub-matriculate as juniors or seniors into the University of Pennsylvania, Graduate School of Education's elementary or secondary education Master's program; or (6) in a five-year program, complete both the A.B./M.A. program in physics or mathematics (or possibly other departments that offer the AB/MA option) and the secondary teaching certification program.
+Students may choose among the following options available through the Bryn Mawr/ Haverford Education Department: (1) take courses that are open to all; (2) pursue a major or minor in Education Studies; (3) pursue a major or minor in Education Studies leading to certification to teach at the secondary (grades 7-12) level as part of the four-year undergraduate program; (4) complete a secondary teacher education program after they graduate; (5) apply to sub-matriculate as juniors or seniors into the University of Pennsylvania, Graduate School of Education's elementary or secondary education Master's program; or (6) in a five-year program, complete both the A.B./M.A. program in physics or mathematics (or possibly other departments that offer the AB/MA option) and the secondary teaching certification program.
 Students interested in option one through six should meet with a program adviser as early as possible.
 Students interested in option five should also reach out to Maureen Cotterill, Program Manager of the Penn GSE Urban Teaching Apprenticeship Program, at maureenc@upenn.edu.